xing/beetle/DEAD_LETTERING.md

 the original queue.

-In order for this to work, you need to run a beetle handler which listens on the beetle policy updates queue and calls setup\_queue\_policies! with the parsed JSON payload.
+In order for this to work, you need to run a beetle handler which listens on the beetle policy updates queue and calls update\_queue\_properties! with the parsed JSON payload.
 For
 example:

 ```ruby